Kwame Ampadu: Managerial career

 Ampadu returned to Exeter to be a part of the club's coaching outfit.
 He took up the role in July 2008 within the club's academy, to be at the helm of the Grecians Under 18 side.
 He moved to Arsenal in 2012 to become the Under 14s coach at the London side's Hale End Academy.

 Personal life

-Ampadu's son Ethan is a footballer who plays for Chelsea and Wales.
+Ampadu's son Ethan is a footballer who plays for Leeds United and Wales.
 The younger Ampadu, at the age of 15 years and 10 months, made his debut for Exeter City in a League Cup tie against Brentford on 9 August 2016, breaking an 87-year-old record set by Cliff Bastin.